GorvGoyl/Personal-Site-Gourav.io/pages/blog/my-simple-github-project-went-viral/index.md

 Additionally, I googled "open-source alternatives" and found some fully-functional clones of Slack, Airtable, Bit.ly, Evernote, Google analytics, etc. I added these to the list.

-So, now there are 2 kinds of projects on the list.
+> So, now there are 2 kinds of projects on the list.
 The first ones look quite similar (UI-wise) but aren't fully-functional and the other ones which are fully-functional but UI is different (to avoid copyright issues, etc).

+#### Naming the repo

-BTW, I named my project after Star Wars 2008 TV Series: "The Clone Wars" and also kept the similar color scheme of OG image.
+I named my project after Star Wars 2008 TV Series: "The Clone Wars" and also kept the similar color scheme of OG image.

 <div className="flex items-baseline space-x-2">
 <Img src={img2} type="ss"  caption="Star Wars 2008 TV Series: The Clone Wars" />